 1. Introduction

 The SCOPE (Science Community Observatory for Participatory Ecology) framework proposes transforming citizen science observers into mobile ecological sensing platforms.
 A SCOPE observer captures species observations via iNaturalist, habitat structure via 360° photography, and contextualizes both within environmental conditions at the observation coordinates.
 For the thousands of locations where SCOPE observers will stand, there will be no weather station.
-The question is whether freely available weather APIs can serve as reliable proxies for on-site instrumentation.
+The question is whether freely available weather data sources can serve as reliable proxies for on-site instrumentation.

 2. Methods